-In North Carolina, we are lucky that that are so many places to live where you can have a white picket fence, or an outbuilding… not everybody wants to live in a cookie cutter neighborhood!
+In North Carolina, we are lucky that are so many places to live where you can have a white picket fence, or an outbuilding… not everybody wants to live in a cookie cutter neighborhood!
 The good news is that for most of those “less urban / more rural” parts of NC, you can buy a house with no money down, using the USDA Home Loan Program!
+So, what are the USDA Home Loan Requirements in North Carolina?

-The program really only has 3 requirements.
-The Household income has to be below the maximum limit set for the County, the credit needs to be decent while the income supports the payment, and the house must be located within the USDA Eligibility “footprint.”
-The NC USDA Maps are suppose to change in September of 2013 – Preview the actual North Carolina USDA Map Changes
+The USDA Loan program really only has 3 requirements.
+The Household income has to be below the maximum limit set for the County and must be enough to meet the debt to income guidelines, credit must be current with no late payments in the last 12 months, and the house must be located within the USDA Loan Eligibility Map “footprint.”
+The USDA Loan Eligibility Map NC is supposed to change .
+At that time, almost 25% of the neighborhoods that currently qualify for USDA Loans in North Carolina, will not be eligible for the program.
+(We created maps so you can preview the actual North Carolina USDA Loan Eligibility Map Changes)

 Basic Qualifying Information for USDA Loans:

 - Credit Scores need to be at or above 620.
-There are some exceptions – so if you are slightly under this let us take a peak at your credit and we’ll let you know if you can close now – or if you need to do some work and close in six or eight months!
+There are some exceptions – so if you are slightly under this let us take a peak at your credit and we’ll let you know if you can buy a home with a USDA Loan now – or if you need to do some work and close in six or eight months!
 Remember that when you are reading about “needing a score,” what that really means is that you must have 2 of your 3 scores over that “minimum number.”
-This is a change, the “old” number was 580.
-The NC Affordable Housing Agency Program changed in May of 2013.
-So in some cases, we will need scores as high as 640 in the spring of 2013 – which is not as hard as you might think.
+So in some cases, we will need scores as high as 640, especially if your Debt Ratios are high – which is not as hard as you might think.
 Here are some Credit score tips we’ve seen really work in the last 12 months.

 - USDA Loans require a minimum waiting period of 36 months since a bankruptcy, short sale or foreclosure.
 Take that time to re-establish your credit and get your scores up.
 Not using credit is not going to help you get the scores you need to purchase a home after you’ve had a credit disaster.